artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 We're regularly asked _why_ we moved, and it was touched on briefly in our announcement but I'd like to dig in to this and try to cover a lot of our decision process.
 So, if you're into understanding why a small team of iOS developers with decades of experience switched to JavaScript, read on.

+// Structure of blog post

 <!-- more -->

 We were finding that our current patterns of building apps were not scaling as the team and app scope grew.
-Building anything new inside Eigen barely re-used existing code, and it was progressively taking longer and longer to build features.
+Building anything new inside Eigen barely re-used existing native code, and it was progressively taking longer and longer to build features.
 App and test build times were increasing, it would take 2 iOS engineers to build a feature in a similar time-frame as a single web engineer.
+Our iOS engineers have a lot of experience across many platforms, are well versed in best practices and understand the value of building better tools to make it faster

 By [March 2015][gave_up], we gave up trying to keep pace with the web.